metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-SqlServerInstance.md

 ## INPUTS

 ### None.
-You cannot pipe objects to Get-SQLInstance
+You cannot pipe objects to Get-SqlServerInstance

 ## OUTPUTS